Liberia Human Right 2017 Report April 2018

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.

 See the Department of State’s Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.

 Persons with Disabilities

-The country has 16 indigenous ethnic groups; each speaks a distinct primary language and was concentrated regionally.
-Differences involving ethnic groups continued to contribute to social and political tensions.
+The law recognizes 16 indigenous ethnic groups; each speaks a distinct primary language and is concentrated regionally.
+Long-standing disputes regarding land and other resources among ethnic groups continued to contribute to social and political tensions.

 Other Societal Violence or Discrimination